Dovyski/cvui/docs/examples.md

 * [interaction-area](https://github.com/Dovyski/cvui/tree/master/example/src/interaction-area): tracking of mouse status within an area on the screen, e.g. over, clicked, etc.

 * [main-app](https://github.com/Dovyski/cvui/tree/master/example/src/main-app): simple application showcasing several components of cvui.

+* [mouse](https://github.com/Dovyski/cvui/tree/master/example/src/mouse): shows the capabilities of cvui's mouse API with a rectangle on the screen that can be adjusted with mouse clicks and drags.

+* [mouse-complex](https://github.com/Dovyski/cvui/tree/master/example/src/mouse-complex): shows more advanced capabilities of cvui's mouse API allowing the dynamic creation of a ROI for image visualization.

+* [mouse-complex-buttons](https://github.com/Dovyski/cvui/tree/master/example/src/mouse-complex-buttons): uses the fine details of cvui's mouse API to dynamically create ROIs for image visualization based on different mouse buttons.

+* [multiple-files](https://github.com/Dovyski/cvui/tree/master/example/src/multiple-files): demonstrates how to use cvui when a project has multiple files that include `cvui.h`, e.g. multiple classes.

+* [multiple-windows](https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows): demonstrates how you to use cvui in an application that uses more than one OpenCV window.

+* [multiple-windows-complex](https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows-complex): demonstrates how you to use cvui in an application that uses more than one OpenCV window relying on rows and colums for layout creation.

 * [nested-rows-columns](https://github.com/Dovyski/cvui/tree/master/example/src/nested-rows-columns): how to use nested rows and columns.